Asterix (horse): Racing career

 Asterix is trained by Lance O'Sullivan and Andrew Scott, who also won the 2021 New Zealand Derby with Rocket Spade.
 Asterix made his debut less than two months before his Derby triumph, finishing sixth in a 1400-metre race at Matamata on January 12.
 An eighth placing followed at Te Rapa on February 2, before Asterix stepped up to 2100 metres and recorded a maiden victory at Tauranga on February 16.

 The Derby was only two weeks after that victory and represented a massive rise in class, with Asterix among the outsiders at 45-to-one.
 But he produced a powerful performance, swooping forward from last to lodge his bid at the top of the home straight and sprinting clear for a comfortable victory over hot favourite La Crique.

+On 17 February 2024, ridden by Lynsey Satherley, Asterix won the Group 2 Avondale Cup over 2400m from Dionysus and Good Oil.